 It’s not uncommon to experience an occasional eye twitch.
-Though the tiny spasm in your eyelid is, without a doubt, obnoxious, it’s usually harmless and will resolve on its own after a few days.
+Though the tiny spasm in your eyelid may be annoying, it’s typically harmless and may resolve on its own after a few days.

-An eye twitch is typically triggered by an increase in caffeine consumption, stress or eye strain, making eye twitching treatment rather simple — reduce or remove the trigger.
-However, there are certain circumstances where a twitchy eye is caused by something more serious than too much coffee.
+An eye twitch is often triggered by an increase in caffeine consumption, stress or eye strain, making eye twitching treatment rather simple in many cases — reducing or removing the trigger.
+However, there are certain circumstances where a twitchy eye may be caused by something more serious than too much coffee.

 When to worry about eye twitching

-If you experience any of the symptoms below in addition to an eye twitch (or in regard to your twitch), you should contact your eye doctor:
+If you experience any of the symptoms below in addition to an eye twitch (or in regard to your twitch), it is recommended to call 911 and seek immediate medical attention at an emergency facility:

 These symptoms, especially if severe, could indicate an underlying neurological problem.
-For this reason, the moment you notice their presence, it’s recommended that you schedule an appointment with your eye doctor.
 The sooner you are assessed properly, the sooner treatment can be administered.

 SEE RELATED: Hemifacial Spasms